Shravankotagi/voice-agents-/README.md

 ### Step 2 — Create an Agent for Each Use Case

-For each of the 10 agents:
+For each of the 18 agents:

 1. Click **Create Agent** in the Retell dashboard
 2. Select **LLM Agent** as the agent type
-3. Name the agent to match the role (e.g. `SAM — Flipkart Support`)
+3. Name the agent to match the role (e.g. `ETHAN — Solar Consultant`)
 4. Paste the corresponding system prompt from the [Agent Prompts](#agent-prompts) section below into the **System Prompt** field
 5. Configure voice settings:
    - Choose a voice that suits the agent's persona